contentful/forma-36/MIGRATION.md

 ##### How to migrate your FieldGroup components

-The migration should be done manually, using the Layout component that best fits the user needs, the layout components are [Box](https://v4.f36.contentful.com/components/box/), [Flex](https://v4.f36.contentful.com/components/flex/), [Stack](https://v4.f36.contentful.com/components/stack/), and [Grid](https://v4.f36.contentful.com/components/grid/).
+The migration must be done manually, using the Layout component that best fits the user needs.
+The layout components are [Box](https://v4-forma-36.netlify.app/components/box/), [Flex](https://v4-forma-36.netlify.app/components/flex/), [Stack](https://v4-forma-36.netlify.app/components/stack/), and [Grid](https://v4-forma-36.netlify.app/components/grid/).

 #### Form